AndrewBrianHall/BasicImageGallery/README.md

 - Choose your subscription
 - Choose a new or existing Resource Group
 - Click Deploy
-- in the PowerShell prompt, set an admin password for the SQL database
+- in the new PowerShell command prompt that spins up, set an admin password for the SQL database

 Azure CLI:
-- ls ./CoreImageGallery/Deploy/CoreImageGalleryARM/
+- cd ./CoreImageGallery/Deploy/CoreImageGalleryARM/
 - chmod +x ./deploy-azureresourcegroupbashcli.sh
 - ./deploy-azureresourcegroupbashcli.sh